CristalTeam/php-api-wrapper/docs/work-with-symfony.md

 ## 4. Annotate your Entity

-Basically annotate your entity with the [Entity annotation](../src/Bridges/Symfony/Mapping/Entity.php), as below :
+Basically annotate your entity with the [Entity annotation](../src/Bridges/Symfony/Mapping/Entity.php), such as below :

 ```php
 <?php